francescobianco/shell-output-guidelines/EXAMINE.md

 # Examine

-This file show an example of a Examine a comparisone from two different output with the same messages, in a way choose the best in terms of meaning transfer to the user:
+This file show an example of a Examine a comparisone between two different output with the same messages, in a way choose the best in terms of meaning transfer to the user: